 Borax (sodium borate) is a natural, laundry-boosting mineral compound that’s popular around the world for its exceptional cleaning power and scrubbing ability.
 It and plain white vinegar are Richardson’s go-to choices for cleaning a top-loading washing machine.

-For best results, Polich recommends removing the agitator—the central post inside the washer—if yours is removable.
-Scrub its nooks and crannies in the sink before replacing it and running the cleaning cycle.
+For best results, Chart recommends removing the agitator if possible.
+Scrub its nooks and crannies in the sink before placing it back in the machine and running the cleaning cycle.

 Supplies you’ll need